sablier-labs/docs/docs/contracts/v2/reference/core/libraries/library.Errors.md

 ### SablierV2LockupDynamic_DepositAmountNotEqualToSegmentAmountsSum

-Thrown when trying to create a dynamic stream with a deposit amount not equal to the sum of the segment amounts.
+Thrown when trying to create a stream with a deposit amount not equal to the sum of the segment amounts.

 ```solidity
 error SablierV2LockupDynamic_DepositAmountNotEqualToSegmentAmountsSum(uint128 depositAmount, uint128 segmentAmountsSum);